kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## About
 pistar-lastqso is a tool to monitor DMR, YSF (including DMR2YSF and YSF2DMR cross-modes), D-Star, NXDN, and P25 traffic on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with a few lines of python), no web browser or other GUI client is required.

-**AS OF VERSION 3.07, PARSING OF NXDN RF VOICE TRAFFIC IS NOW IN PLACE.**

 **For each QSO (all modes), the program can display the following data:**
 - The localized Time and Date of the contact